PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 production call sites continue ignoring it, so this checkpoint changes neither ModelIR nor reconciliation behavior.
 The complete orchestration corpus confirms that tuple propagation is additive to the existing shared-state contract.

+The earlier shared reconciliation can now be characterized over nine pure mutation-result dictionaries: boundary-signature realignment, HardSwish shape, Squeeze axes/shape, wrong-way Conv transpose, two binary repairs, and the three singleton/consecutive cluster results.
+The empty-cluster contract freezes only zero-valued mutation counters.
+A strict expected-failure boundary contract requires all nine dictionaries to pass through one compact positive-count predicate, plus tensor-count reduction for zero-rewrite pruning.
+Production is unchanged at this characterization checkpoint.